wagov/wasoc-honeytraps/README.md

 <!-- END: Analytic Rules Guide -->

 ## Initiating an end-to-end test
-To initiate an end-to-end test the integration of the canary platform and the SIEM, you could do the following.
+To initiate an end-to-end test the integration of the Honey Traps canary platform and the SIEM, you could do the following:

 ### Pre-requisites
 - You must have a canary group provisioned by WA SOC.
-- You must have completed the [Azure Logic App Deployment](#azure-logic-app-deployment-guide) and have the [Analytic Rules Deployed](#analytic-rules-deployment-guide).
+- You must have completed the [DCR and Logic App deployment](#data-collection-rule-and-logic-app-deployment-guide) and have the [Analytic Rules Deployed](#analytic-rules-deployment-guide).

 ### Step 1.
 Create a new canary token within your canary group.